When is a DWI a Felony in MN?

 Any DWI arrest – felony or misdemeanor – can substantially affect every aspect of your life.
 Don’t risk your future by agreeing to a deal with the prosecutor or trying to represent yourself in court.

 We have assisted hundreds of clients facing misdemeanor and felony DUI/DWI charges.
 Let us put our extensive knowledge, experience, and resources to work for you.

+Still have questions to see if your Minnesota DWI charge is a felony?
 We offer a no-cost, no-obligation consultation to answer your questions and help you make the right choice for your future.
 Contact us today to learn more.